-Students in the News/Editorial major graduate prepared for work at any news media outlet or for any position in professional communications.
-Along the way, they get one-on-one academic and career advising from News/Ed faculty — and the knowledge and skills to make a difference.
+Students in the journalism major graduate prepared for work at any news media outlet or for any position in professional communications.
+Along the way, they get one-on-one academic and career advising from the journalism faculty — and the knowledge and skills to make a difference.

-The News/Editorial Journalism multimedia curriculum offers students the opportunity to pursue a wide range of careers including: news reporting and editing for all media; public information officers; corporate communications; nonprofit communications.
-Law schools recruit heavily from journalism schools, particularly the News/Editorial major, because the core courses develop interpersonal communication skills, research and writing.
+The journalism multimedia curriculum offers students the opportunity to pursue a wide range of careers including: news reporting and editing for all media; public information officers; corporate communications; nonprofit communications.
+Law schools recruit heavily from journalism schools, particularly the journalism major, because the core courses develop interpersonal communication skills, research and writing.
 These same skills are widely sought in the business sector.

 Specific objectives are to:

-1. Prepare students for professional careers in journalism.
+- Prepare students for professional careers in the media.

-3. Enhance students' understanding of the role of the press in a democratic society.
+- Enhance students' understanding of the role of the news media in a democratic society.

 BCOM 264 Digital Video Production